Restaurant Management Tips: What Every New Manager Needs to Know

 The most popular way people choose a restaurant is by word-of-mouth from friends (78%).
 The second most popular?
 Social media.
 These are essentially the same in that they originate not from your message (what you control) but what others say about you.

 Online reviews matter.
 Making a unique and memorable experience that gets people to talk about your restaurant matters.
-Have a social media presence matters (as long as you can manage it well).
+Having a social media presence matters (as long as you can manage it well).
 Monitoring what is said about your restaurant on social media matters.

 And remember, word-of-mouth can go both ways.
 It can be positive, or it can be negative.